mobxjs/mobx/docs/README.md

 > &dash; Juho Vepsäläinen, author of "SurviveJS - Webpack and React" and jster.net curator

 > _I was reluctant to abandon immutable data and the PureRenderMixin, but I no longer have any reservations.
 I can't think of any reason not to do things the simple, elegant way you have demonstrated._
->&dash;David Schalk, fpcomplete.com
+> &dash;David Schalk, fpcomplete.com

 > _Elegant!
 I love it!_
-> &dash; Johan den Haan, CTO of Mendix
+> &dash; Johan den Haan, CTO Mendix

 > _Great job with Mobservable!
 Really gives current conventions and libraries a run for their money._
 > &dash; Daniel Dunderfelt